slot/factual-php-driver/README.md

 ## Setup

-Add your Factual key and secret to config.ini, then require the file 'Factual.php'
+Add your Factual key and secret to auth.ini, then require the file 'Factual.php'

     //setup
     require_once('Factual.php');
 	$factual = new Factual;

 The driver creates an authenticated handle to Factual, and addresses class loading, on instantiation, so be sure to always instantiate a Factual object first.

+For simplicity the auth and config files are found in the root dir; these should be moved elsewhere on your production system.

 ## Simple Query Example